An introduction to Metal Injection Moulding (MIM) and Ceramic Injection Molding

 MIM parts production accounts for around 90% of the market for PIM products, which is seeing annual growth of between 10-20% worldwide.

-PIM is a truly global business, with nearly 400 parts producers located worldwide.
+PIM is a truly global business, with more than 450 parts producers located worldwide.
 According to recent data, Asia is the world’s largest PIM producing region by sales, followed by Europe and North America.

 Applications for MIM